multiscale-cosim/Modular-Science/README.md

 - [C++](https://isocpp.org/)
 - [Makefile](https://www.gnu.org/software/make/manual/make.html)

-## Driving Use-cases ##
+## How to use ##

-Follow the link to the repositories of the driving usecases for more detailed description and installation guides.
+The first release of the Modular Science Framework includes the driving usecase as demonstration of multi-scale co-simulations.
+Follow below links to the repositories of these usecases for more detailed description and installation guides.

 - [TVB NEST Co-simulation Usecase 1](https://github.com/multiscale-cosim/TVB-NEST-usecase1): A multi-scale neuroscience use-case which connects a spiking neural network with a neural mass model using the simulators [NEST](https://www.nest-simulator.org/) and [TVB](https://www.thevirtualbrain.org/tvb/) respectively.
 - more to come...